The Sanger Prize Competition 2023

 Successful applicants will be informed of the results of this stage at the beginning of March 2023 and be invited to take part in the second stage of the competition.

-If you have not had a response by the 27th March 2023 please assume that your application has been unsuccessful this time.
+If you have not received an email please assume that your application has been unsuccessful this time.
 Due to the high number of applications received we do not contact unsuccessful applicants to inform them of the decision.

 Stage two - Essay